mistryhardik/community/README.md

-# AppCraftMeetups

-Join us today on our meetup.com group: https://www.meetup.com/appcraftmeetups/

 ### Welcome.
-This repository contains code samples and resources (if any) focused on Microsoft and OSS technologies.
+This repository contains code samples and resources for the community efforts I have put in over the years.

-We encourge you to participate by forking this repository or simply creating an issue if you have a suggestion or found a bug.
+I encourge you to participate by forking this repository or simply creating an issue if you have a suggestion or found a bug.

-You can browse the Azure DevOps here: https://dev.azure.com/appmattic/appcraftmeetups

 As of today, the repository contains code samples for: